 Many young people dream of becoming a software engineer these days.
-Although these service jobs bring a lot of income to families but at the same time, bring stress in the new jobs that they do.
+Although these service jobs bring a lot of income to families but at the same time, bring stress in the work place due to monotony, short deadlines, night shifts and so on.
 Read the following statement of an IT professional.

 My lifestyle has improved due to IT.
 In college, I had just two trousers and two shirts.
 Now, I have many shirts.
 I buy good quality clothes and I don't have to think about how much I spend.
 So definitely, working in the software industry has added comfort to my life.
 Earlier, there were a lot of financial problems in the family- my brothers and sisters were not able to study properly due to this, and I am very happy that I have been able to solve this problem.
-But it is a stressful
+But it is a stressful and mechanical life; there is no social life.
+In my hometown, people were always there around me neighbours and relatives.
+There was always someone to go and talk to but here, it's difficult to make friends.